Basic Facts

 Handcrafted black clay pottery indigenous to the Jaintia Hills of Meghalaya yielding kettles, plates, cups, pitchers and pots for cooking, eating and storing food is a women centric enterprise with the products being marketed in India and aboard.

-Meghalaya is undoubtedly one of the most beautiful States in India.
-Blessed with a climate that welcomes visitors almost all year round, this nature’s bounty has everything to offer tourists in the form of caves, waterfalls, lakes, rare flora and fauna and such botanical wonders as the pitcher plant and living root bridges.
+Meghalaya, the ‘abode of clouds’ is undoubtedly one of the most beautiful states in India.
+Blessed with a climate that welcomes visitors almost all year round, it is also known to be one of the richest biodiversity in the world.
+This nature’s bounty has everything to offer tourists from the famed monsoons, the panoramic landscape, caves, waterfalls, lakes, flora and fauna and such botanical wonders as the Pitcher Plant and the Living Root Bridges.
+Further, Meghalaya is blessed with rich cultural heritage and diversity.
 Traditional festivals celebrated at different times of the year add to the colour and charm of the State.

-The State has great-untapped potential for the growth of tourism and in the Government’s pursuit to develop Meghalaya as a dream destination of North East India, emphasis is being laid on the development of eco-tourism, cave tourism, adventure tourism, health tourism, golf tourism conference tourism etc.
+The State has great untapped potential for the growth of tourism and in the Government’s pursuit to develop Meghalaya as a dream destination of North East India, emphasis is being laid on the development of eco-tourism, adventure tourism, heritage tourism, experiential tourism, niche tourism based on the core guiding principle of sustainable and responsible tourism.

-With its picturesque locations, Meghalaya could also be utilised as an ideal location for film and television shooting.
+With its picturesque locations, Meghalaya could also be utilized as an ideal location for film and television shooting.

 Shillong, the capital city of the State, has a number of beautiful spots.
-They are Ward’s Lake, Ka Phan Nonglait Park, the expansive Polo Grounds, Elephant Falls, Shillong Peak overlooking the city and the green Golf course, one of the highest 18-hole link golf courses in the Country.
+They are Ward's Lake, Phan Nonglait Park, the expansive Polo Ground and the green Golf course, one of the highest 18-hole link golf courses in the Country, the famed Elephant Falls, Mattilang Park, Shillong Peak overlooking the city.

 Shillong Peak, an ideal picnic spot rises 1960 metres above the sea level and is 10 Kms from the city.
 Standing on the peak one can see on a clear day, the Himalayans peaks as well as the plains of Bangladesh.
 In the evening the city lights below is like a planetarium in reverse position.